nevillejackson/Fortran/README.md

 ## Harvey least squares program ##
 The subdirectory _Harvey_ contain a number of modern versions of Walter Harvey's least squares and maximum likelihood program.
 The subdirectory _Harvey.old_ contains several older versions.

+## Kuenzi ##
+The subdirectory _Kuenzi_ contains programs to calculate breeding values by Niklaus Kuenzi,eth,Zuerich.

 ## mcano ##
 The subdirectory _mcano_ contains a program for canonical correlation analysis using IBM SSP subroutines